Bhajan: Hindu Bhajans

 A Bhajan in Hindu traditions is an informal, loosely structured devotional song with music in a regional language.
 They are found all over India and Nepal, but are particularly popular among the Vaishnav traditions such as those driven by devotion to avatars of Vishnu such as Krishna, Rama, Vitthal and Narayana (often with their consorts).
 In Southern India, Bhajanais follow a tradition (Sampradaya) called the Dakshina Bharatha Sampradaya Bhajanai.
 This involves a tradition that has been followed for the last several centuries and includes Songs/Krithis/Lyrics from great composers all over India encompassing many Indian languages.

 A Bhajan may be sung individually, but more commonly together as a choral event wherein the lyrics include religious or spiritual themes in the local language.
 Bhajans often describe loving devotion to a deity, legends from the Epics or the Puranas, compositions of Bhakti movement saints, or spiritual themes from Hindu scriptures.
 The Bhajans in many Hindu traditions are a form of congregational singing and bonding, that gives the individual an opportunity to share in the music-driven spiritual and liturgical experience as well as the community a shared sense of identity, wherein people share food, meet and reconnect.
 Bhajans have played a significant role in community organization in 19th and 20th century colonial era, when Indian workers were brought to distant lands such as Trinidad, Fiji and South Africa as cheap labor on plantations.

 Some Bhajans are centuries old, popular on a pan-regional basis, passed down as a community tradition, while others are newly composed.
 Everyone in the Hindu tradition are free to compose a Bhajan with whatever ideas or in praise of any deity of their wish.
 But since they are sung, they typically follow meters of classical Indian music, the raga and the tala to go with the musical instruments.
 They are sung in open air, inside temples such as those of Swaminarayan movement, in Vaishnava monasteries, during festivals or special events, and at pilgrimage sites.

-There are some terms related to bhajan.
-Bhajansimran and Bhajankirtan help a disciple to achieve the higher reverence towards God.